West Virginia Code

 (5) “Emergency” or “emergency situation” means a situation or set of circumstances which presents a substantial and immediate risk of death or serious injury to an incapacitated adult;

-(8) “Regional long-term care ombudsman” means any paid staff of a designated regional long-term care ombudsman program who has obtained appropriate certification from the Bureau for Senior Services and meets the qualifications set forth in section seven, article five-l, chapter sixteen of this code;
+(9) “Regional long-term care ombudsman” means any paid staff of a designated regional long-term care ombudsman program who has obtained appropriate certification from the Bureau for Senior Services and meets the qualifications set forth in §16-5I-7 of this code;

-(11) “State Long-term Care Ombudsman” means an individual who meets the qualifications of section five, article five-l, chapter sixteen of this code and who is employed by the State Bureau for Senior Services to implement the State Long-term Care Ombudsman Program;
+(12) “State Long-term Care Ombudsman” means an individual who meets the qualifications of §16-5I-5 of this code and who is employed by the State Bureau for Senior Services to implement the State Long-term Care Ombudsman Program;

-(a) There is hereby established and continued within the Department of Health and Human Resources the system of adult protective services heretofore existing.
+(a) There is continued within the Department of Health and Human Resources the system of adult protective services heretofore existing.

-(b) The secretary shall propose rules for legislative approval in accordance with the provisions of article three, chapter twenty-nine-a of this code regarding the organization and duties of the adult protective services system and the procedures to be used by the department to effectuate the purposes of this article.
+(b) The secretary shall propose rules for legislative approval in accordance with the provisions of §29A-3-1 et seq. of this code regarding the organization and duties of the adult protective services system and the procedures to be used by the department to effectuate the purposes of this article.
 The rules may be amended and supplemented from time to time.

 (c) The secretary shall design and arrange such rules to attain, or move toward the attainment, of the following goals to the extent that the secretary believes feasible under the provisions of this article within the state appropriations and other funds available:

-(1) Assisting adults who are abused, neglected or incapacitated in achieving or maintaining self-sufficiency and self-support and preventing, reducing and eliminating their dependency on the state;
+(1) Assisting adults who are abused, neglected, financially exploited or incapacitated in achieving or maintaining self-sufficiency and self-support and preventing, reducing and eliminating their dependency on the state;

-(2) Preventing, reducing and eliminating neglect and abuse of adults who are unable to protect their own interests;
+(2) Preventing, reducing and eliminating neglect, financial exploitation and abuse of adults who are unable to protect their own interests;

 (3) Preventing and reducing institutional care of adults by providing less intensive forms of care, preferably in the home;

-(4) Referring and admitting abused, neglected or incapacitated adults to institutional care only where other available services are inappropriate;
+(4) Referring and admitting abused, neglected, financially exploited or incapacitated adults to institutional care only where other available services are inappropriate;

 (5) Providing services and monitoring to adults in institutions designed to assist adults in returning to community settings;